ryan3738/bellingham3d-frontend/readme.md

 ![Bellingham 3D signup](/assets/images/bham3d-cart-singup.png)
 <figcaption>Signup/Singin component</figcaption>

-## User cart
+## User Cart

-As the user adds items it will be added to their cart and displayed in the cart modal.
+As the user adds items they will be added to their cart and displayed in the cart modal.
 The user has options to increment, decrement, and remove items from the cart.

 ![Bellingham 3D checkout](/assets/images/bham3d-cart.png )
 <figcaption>Cart Modal</figcaption>

-## Integration with Stripe API for Customer Checkout
+## Customer Checkout with Stripe API

-If items require shipping address create/update options are displayed.
+If any items requires shipping the cart will displa the option to select, create or update an address.
 Once an address is selected the stripe checkout is displayed.
 To ensure a secure checkout, the final checkout mutation is handled on the server.

 ![Bellingham 3D checkout](/assets/images/bham3d-cart-checkout.png)
 <figcaption>Cart checkout modal</figcaption>